sixvxsh/compressed-nfts/README.md

-# State Compression and Compressed NFTs
+# State Compression and Compressed NFTs.

 At a high level, state compression is a technique in which a off-chain data is secured by the Solana ledger, using a hashing algorithm to "fingerprint" the _off-chain_ data and storing it inside a